PankratzLab/jFlow/README.md

 Creating a run configuration will allow you to select the Maven build from the [Run toolbar button](https://developers.google.com/eclipse/docs/running_and_debugging_2_0), and also allows customization of properties (in contrast to the global properties declared in your `settings.xml`).

-#### Changing main class or jar name

-The Assembly project uses two parameters to determine how to build the final `.jar`:

-* `outname`  - name of the .jar, default: "genvisis"
-* `mainClass` - fully qualified main class to run when executing the .jar, default: org.genvisis.cnv.Launch

-These parameters can be overridden [the standard Maven way](http://books.sonatype.com/mvnref-book/reference/running-sect-options.html) to customize the output .jar.

-Additionally, when creating a run configuration in Eclipse there is a section to override parameters, so you can use multiple run configurations to manage your different views of the Genvisis codebase.

-A final option is to create a `pom.xml` that uses the `Assembly` pom as its parent and overrides these parameters.
-The advantage to this method is that it provides a tangible `pom.xml` that implicitly documents the parameters, and can be shared with the community

-#### Running tests

-The default when a maven install is executed is to run every test.
-In order to have a faster build that skips lengthy tests, the `fastTests` profile can be activated by setting the `fastTests` property to `true`. (`-DfastTests=true` from the command line or added as a property in an eclipse run conifguration)

 #### Style templates

 This repository includes Eclipse style templates, located in `Genvisis.git/config`.
 Before committing changes to Genvisis, please import these templates to your [Clean Up](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-cleanup.htm) and [Formatter](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) code style preferences.